nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REACT_BASICS.md

    <img src="./images/welcome.png" width="700" />

 If these three things do not happen, call in an instructor.
 Otherwise, move on to the next chapter.

+## Backup to Github

+Make sure you create a repository on your Github account for your app, and hook up the `honey-rae-repairs` directory.
+As you work through these chapters, regularly push up to Github.